 Tropea Calabria, Italy Travel Guide

-Italy has three the biggest mobile networks: TIM, Vodafone, and WindTre.
+Italy has three main mobile providers: TIM, Vodafone, and WindTre.
 Purchase a prepaid SIM card with a data plan at their official stores.

 Wi-Fi is widely available in Tropea.
 Most hotels, B&Bs, and many restaurants and cafes offer free Wi-Fi for their guests.